 Mutual Submission Defines Christian Community

-Then to end the section, he makes what I think is the most radical statement of all: “And masters, treat your slaves in the same way” (6:9).
+Then to end the section, later in chapter 6, he makes what I think is the most radical statement of all: “And masters, treat your slaves in the same way” (6:9).

 Can you imagine how many jaws hit the floor?
 Paul flips the power dynamic of the ancient world on its head.